 In view of the above-described problems, needs, and goals, a novel electrocatalytic nanoparticle with a nitride stabilized non-noble metal or non-noble metal alloy core is provided that has utility in, among others, electrochemical reactions, such as fuel cells, for example, polymer electrolyte membrane fuel cells (PEMFCs).
 In one embodiment, the nanoparticle has nano-sized external dimensions and is characterized by a continuous and nonporous shell with a nitride stabilized core.
 In a particular embodiment the structure of the nitride stabilized core is such that it enhances the shell's oxygen-reduction reaction (ORR) activity and provides a stabilizing effect under highly oxidizing conditions found in fuel cells, thus, suppressing dissolution during potential cycling.

-In another embodiment the disclosed nanoparticle is manufactured by a method which, in its most basic form, involves a chemical reduction and subsequent thermal annealing in nitrogen gas (N2) followed by using ammonia (NH3) as a nitrogen precursor at ambient pressure to form a metal nitride core and a thin noble metal shell.
+In another embodiment the disclosed nanoparticle is manufactured by a method which, in its most basic form, involves preparing a solution containing an organic solvent, salts of a noble metal and a non-noble transition metal, and a carbon powder; removal of the organic solvent by evaporation to form dried powders; followed by thermal annealing in ammonia (NH3) gas of the dried powders to form a metal nitride core and a thin noble metal shell.
 The manufacturing process is simple and cost-effective, providing nitride stabilized nanoparticles with still higher catalytic activities and improved durability in combination with minimal loading of precious materials as compared with catalysts currently in use.